Freely-Given-org/Bible_speaker_identification/DB_ideas/People.md

 This includes the tribes of Israel, but not other tribes/clans.
 The *people* DB (almost 3,800 entries) has the following headings:

-- personLookup -- rename to key?
+- personLookup: rename to key?
 - status: (for development)
 - personID: number -- remove???
 - displayTitle: too English-translation-centric -- remove from here